transparency-dev/trillian-tessera/docs/design/philosophy.md

 would be integrated at some point (note that 24h is the CT _policy_, but there's no specific parameter or deadline in Trillian itself - it's _"as soon as possible"_).

-With Trillian Tessera, we're tightening the storage contract up so that calls to add entries to the log will return with a durably assigned sequence number, or an error.
+With Tessera, we're tightening the storage contract up so that calls to add entries to the log will return with a durably assigned sequence number, or an error.

 It's not a requirement that the Merkle tree has already been extended to cryptographically commit to the new leaf